kube-zen/zen-lock/charts/zen-lock/README.md

 ## Introduction

-zen-lock provides Zero-Knowledge secret management for Kubernetes, ensuring secrets are never stored in plaintext in etcd and never visible via kubectl.
-Secrets are encrypted at rest and only decrypted in Pod memory.
+zen-lock provides Zero-Knowledge secret management for Kubernetes.
+The source-of-truth (ZenLock CRD) is encrypted and stored as ciphertext in etcd.
+Runtime injection uses short-lived Kubernetes Secrets that contain decrypted data; RBAC and etcd encryption-at-rest are required for defense-in-depth.

 ## Prerequisites